About Rottnest Island Authority

 The public sector renewal process announced by the Premier Hon Mark McGowan MLA represents a very significant structural change across government, and the Rottnest Island Authority will continue to keep our stakeholders informed as we implement the new department.

-Ms Michelle Reynolds, CEO of Workcover since 2008, has joined the RIA as Acting CEO, with effect from 4 January 2017.
+Ms Michelle Reynolds, CEO of Workcover since 2008, has joined the RIA as Acting Executive Director, with effect from 4 January 2017.

 Board of Management